Executive Staff

 Contact: (716) 285-3403 x.2259

 Rev. Mark Breese initially joined Community Missions in September 2005 in a part-time role as Volunteer Coordinator, then accepted the call to become the full-time Agency Minister in July of 2010.
-A graduate of Trenton State College (now The College of N.J.) with a BA degree in Communications, he received his M.Div. from Colgate Rochester Divinity School in 1997.
+A graduate of Trenton State College (now The College of N.J.) with a Bachelor of Arts degree in Communications, he received his M.Div. from Colgate Rochester Divinity School in 1997.

 In his role as Agency Minister and Vice President - Faith Services, Rev. Breese oversees the agency's faith services, while also building relationships and partnerships within the community.
-He has an open-minded and progressive theological approach to his ministry, emphasizing unity over differences and embracing ecumenical and inter-faith cooperation.
+He has an open-minded theological approach to his ministry, and seeks ecumenical and inter-faith cooperation.

 Ordained as a minister in the American Baptist Churches USA (ABC-USA), Rev. Breese has nine years of experience in parish ministry, having served at ABC-USA and United Church of Christ churches in Niagara County.
 The first church Rev. Breese served (and where he was ordained) was First Baptist Church in Niagara Falls, NY-- one of the downtown churches that founded the Mission in 1925.

-Marilee Clark - Vice President - Youth Services
+Dr. Dianna Bruno - Vice President - Clinical & Youth Services

 Contact: (716) 285-3403 x.2265